Curved Page Divider

 4. The Blind Side

-The Blind Side is a sports-drama movie that stars Sandra Bullock and Tim McGraw as the adoptive parents.
-The film is about a young man in high school named Michael who gets adopted by a family because his birth mother isn't able to support him.
+The Blind Side is a sports drama starring Sandra Bullock and Tim McGraw as the adoptive parents.
+The film is about a young man in high school named Michael, who is adopted by a family because his birth mother isn't able to support him.

-The mother of the family, played by Sandra Bullock, is concerned about Michael when she sees him walking the streets alone.
+The mother of the family, played by Sandra Bullock, is concerned about Michael when she sees him walking alone on the streets.
 She takes him in and offers him a place to stay as a temporary solution to his problems.
 However, he soon becomes a much-loved member of the family.

 This film doesn't depict the idea of an instant family, which rarely happens in the real world of fostering and adoption.
 Instead, it shows the developing relationship between the adopted child and the other members of the family.